 - (a) Formula.
-Each LEA shall spend the following on providing special education and related services (including direct services) to independent school and home study children with disabilities: - (1) For children aged 3 through 21, an amount that is the same proportion of the LEA's allocation for the next fiscal year of Federal IDEA-B Basic flow-through funds as the number of independent school and home study children eligible for special education aged 3 through 21 who are enrolled by their parents in independent schools or home study programs located in the LEA is to the total number of children eligible for special education in its jurisdiction aged next fiscal year of Federal IDEA-B Preschool flow-through funds as the number of independent school and home study children eligible for special education aged 3 through 5 who are enrolled by their parents in independent schools and home study programs located in the LEA is to the total number of children eligible for special education in its jurisdiction aged
+Each LEA shall spend the following on providing special education and related services (including direct services) to independent school and home study children with disabilities: - (1) For children aged 3 through 21, an amount that is the same proportion of the LEA's allocation for the next fiscal year of Federal IDEA-B Basic flow-through funds as the number of independent school and home study children eligible for special education aged 3 through 21 who are enrolled by their parents in independent schools or home study programs located in the LEA is to the total number of children eligible for special education in its jurisdiction aged 3 through 21. - (2) For children aged 3-5, an amount that is the same proportion of the LEA's allocation for the next fiscal year of Federal IDEA-B Preschool flow-through funds as the number of consistency.
+Formatted: Font: (Default) Times New Roman, 12 pt, Font color: Auto Formatted: Font: 12 pt Formatted: Font: (Default) Times New Roman, 12 pt, Font color: Auto Formatted: Font: 12 pt independent school and home study children eligible for special education aged 3 through 5 who are enrolled by their parents in independent schools and home study programs located in the LEA is to the total number of children eligible for special education in its jurisdiction aged 3 through 5.

-3 through 21.